posted October 23, 2017

 Figure 2: Orbital CT displaying a stable ground glass lesion of right greater wing of the sphenoid.
 (A: axial, B: coronal)

 Craniofacial Fibrous Dysplasia

 Fibrous dysplasia (FD) is a genetic, non-heritable, benign tumor of the bone, characterized by replacement of normal bone marrow by fibro-osseous tissue.
-Onset of symptoms typically occurs during childhood, with the average age of diagnosis at 10 years.
+Onset of symptoms typically occurs with diagnosis at 10 years of age on average.
 FD affects males and females equally.
 There are three forms: monostotic (one site in the skeleton), polyostotic (multiple sites), and McCune Albright Syndrome (polyostotic + endocrine abnormalities).
 Monostotic FD accounts for 75% of all cases.
 The craniofacial bones are involved in approximately 20% of all FD cases.

 The cause of fibrous dysplasia stems from a missense mutation in the GNAS1 gene that codes for a stimulatory G protein.
 This mutated protein causes adenylyl cyclase activity to continue making cAMP, leading to the replacement of normal bone by immature stromal cells in a fibrous matrix.
 Bone maturation slows down due to failure of osteoblastic/stromal cell differentiation, resulting in the formation of poorly organized bone.